r3id/r3id_app/_casestudy/capital-on-tap.md

 header-image: capontap.jpg
 ---

-During my time working at Capital on Tap I tasked with reworking the homepage which led to improved load times, a cleaner mobile experience, and a overall improvement to the user experience.
+During my time working at Capital on Tap I took on the task of reworking the homepage which led to improved load times, a cleaner mobile experience, and a overall improvement to the user experience.

 It was also the project which allowed me to kick off the Capital on Tap internal CSS library.